INTERVIEW-With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 Kurdish Natural Resources Minister Ashti Hawrami told

-by the end of 2015, including by pumping oil from the fields
+by the end of 2015, including pumping oil from the fields taken

 "We expect to be able to export 1 million bpd by the end of